pevargas/pevargas.github.io/README.md

 ### Tremor Video ###
 May 2022 -- Sep 2022
 #scala #kafka #protobuf #http4s #fs2-kafka
-*   Architected an app to consume kafka messages and store the results for later use
+*   Architected an app to consume kafka messages and store the results for later use.
-*   Sampled bidrequest messages for better analysis of the overall supply
+*   Sampled bidrequest messages for better analysis of the overall supply.
-*   Lead small team to implement design for use at scale
+*   Lead small team to implement design for use at scale.

 ### Historian / Forecaster ###
 #### Tremor Video ####